sous-chefs/elasticsearch/README.md

 You **must** supply your desired notifications when using each resource if you want Chef to automatically restart services.
 Again, we don't recommend this unless you know what you're doing.

+We are supporting whyrun mode in this cookbook, simply because we're using all builtin resources from core Chef, and these also already support whyrun.
+If you contribute to this cookbook, please be sure to maintain that or guard dangerous Ruby code with something like `if !whyrun_mode? || nested_resource.whyrun_supported?`.

 ### Resource names

 Many of the resources provided in this cookbook need to share configuration